pensjonatus/flash-fiction/blog/doomsday-scenario.md

 ---
-title: 'Doomsday Scenario'
+title: Doomsday Scenario
 date: '2014-07-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Imagine yourself speeding.
 You are in your car, going just above the limit,